Many people have heard how good a mini split can be and may want to install a DIY kit but worry about the difficulty.

 - Testing Line set for Leaks

-For example a cement wall will be harder than a stucco wall to drill a hole through.
+For example, a cement wall will be harder than a stucco wall to drill a hole through.

 Simply buying the correct sized hole saw and a drill is usually all that’s required.

 A line-set will come with any DIY kit and usually will have the ends already flared.

 If a unit does not come with the ends flared or the line-set is shortened, a flare tool is used to re-flare the tips.

 The line-set runs from the inside unit mounted on the wall to the outside condensing unit.

 This is not that difficult; simply take your time when bending the lines going slowly.

 The line-set will need to be in a vacuum before the refrigerant is released into the system.

 The refrigerant is held in the outside unit that is usually released with an Allen key after everything is finished.